Dungeons & Dragons: Adventures in the Forgotten Realms

-Dungeons & Dragons: Adventures in the Forgotten Realms is a Magic: The Gathering (Magic) expansion set released in July 2021.
+Dungeons & Dragons: Adventures in the Forgotten Realms is an expansion set for Magic: The Gathering (Magic) released in July 2021.
 The world of the Forgotten Realms was created by game designer Ed Greenwood around 1967 as a paracosm for his childhood stories and premiered as a campaign setting for the Dungeons & Dragons (D&D) fantasy role-playing game in the Forgotten Realms Campaign Setting (1987).
 This expansion set is the third collaboration (but the first to result in a Magic set) between Magic and D&D; both teams are part of Wizards of the Coast.

 Setting

 The Forgotten Realms is a fantasy world setting, described as a world of strange lands, dangerous creatures, and mighty deities, where magic and supernatural phenomena are quite real.
 It is also one of the most popular D&D settings.
 The setting often focuses on the sub-continent of Faerûn on the planet Abeir-Toril.
 Economically and technologically, Faerûn is comparable to Western Europe during the late Middle Ages.
 However, the presence of magic also exists in the world.
 Faerûn is home to a number of human and non-human creatures of varying degrees of civilization or barbarism.
 Most of the population of Faerûn consists of farmers, who are organized somewhat loosely in a semi-feudal system.
 There are also a number of notable cities, and trade between nations is common, as in the Renaissance era.
 Likewise, there are regions where more barbaric tribes and customs persist.

 Many D&D characters appear in this set such as: Bahamut, Mordenkainen, Lolth, Zariel, Volo and the Companions of the Hall (Drizzt Do'Urden, Wulfgar, Catti-brie and Bruenor Battlehammer).
 The set also includes creatures from the Monster Manual (such as beholders, mind flayers, and displacer beasts), along with notable D&D items (such as the vorpal sword and a +2 mace).
 Xavier Johnson, for Dot eSports, reported that the set's design team wanted to evoke both the Forgotten Realms setting "and the feeling of actually playing D&D".